 Throughout the years the Police Pipes and Drums of Waterbury has remained steadfast in our commitment to the law enforcement community.
 We have participated in countless law enforcement benefits, fundraisers, promotions, retirements, graduations, memorial services and funerals.
 The band has been an annual participant at National Police Week in Washington, DC which attracts thousands of law enforcement officers from all over the world.
-In fact, our reputation there has earned us the distinct privilege of being “host band” two times, an honor not afforded to any other pipe band that we are aware of.
+In fact, our reputation there has earned us the distinct privilege of being “host band” two times.

 We have had many unique and diverse performance opportunities which have included well known celebrities and dignitaries, parades, charitable events, weddings, birthday parties and the West Point Military Tattoo.
 In addition, we have multiple first place, “best pipe band” and “best musical unit” awards among many other recognitions from our participation in juried events.
 Some of the names, faces and uniforms may have changed over the years, but the goal remains the same; to be the best Police Pipe Band in the state of Connecticut.

 The Police Pipes and Drums of Waterbury is a non-profit organization 501(c)(3) non-profit organization.